dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 Thus it is important to eventually check all files, preferably in an order in which the files without dependencies are checked first, then those that depend on them, etc., until all files are checked.
-The `--verify-includes` option (`-verifyAllModules` in legacy mode) will cause all modules, whether the result of include directives or not, to be verified.
+The `--verify-included-files` option (`-verifyAllModules` in legacy mode) will cause all modules, whether the result of include directives or not, to be verified.

 [^fn-duplicate-files]: File names are considered equal if they have the same absolute path, compared as case-sensitive strings (regardless of whether the underlying file-system is case sensitive).
 Using symbolic links may make the same file have a different absolute path; this will generally cause duplicate declaration errors.